krzentner/language-world/data/text-davinci-003-old/chain_md/plate-slide-back-side-0.md

     Steps:  1.
-Put gripper right of the plate  2.
-Push the plate back sideways  3.
-Slide the plate back into the target location
+Put gripper forward of the plate 2.
+Push the plate left to slide it back 3.
+Push the plate back further We should start by putting the gripper forward of the plate so that we have maneuvering space.
-    If the robot's gripper is not right of the plate, move it there.
-    - When the robot's gripper is not right of the plate, the robot should put gripper right of plate.
+    - When the robot's gripper is not forward aligned with plate, the robot should put gripper in front of plate.
-    If the robot's gripper is near the plate, start pushing the plate back.
+    To start sliding the plate back, we should push the plate left.
-    - When the robot's gripper is near plate, the robot should push plate back.
+    - When the robot's gripper is forward aligned with plate and the plate is not to the left of the robot's gripper, the robot should push plate left.
-    If the plate is not in the target location, slide it back into the target location.
+    If the plate becomes left of the gripper, we can push it further left to move it back into the target location.
-    - When the plate is not in the target location, the robot should slide plate back into target location.
+    - When the robot's gripper is forward aligned with plate and the plate is to the left of the robot's gripper, the robot should push plate back further.